Open-Smartwatch/open-smartwatch.github.io/docs/howto/aliexpress.md

 # Parts via Aliexpress

-The links are only examples.
-Check the related products for better prices or shipping conditions.
+The links are only examples for the Light Edition <span class="tag-rev">3.3</span>.
+Make sure to check the related products for better prices or shipping conditions.

 |Part|Description|Aliexpress Link |
 |:--:|:--:|:---|